 HOWEVER if work is incomplete at time of critique, in-progress work should still be brought to class and presented for discussion.
-Critique discussions are an integral part of the learning you will do in this course and are opportunities for feedback and collaborative growth that should be taken advantage of.
+Critique discussions are opportunities for feedback and collaborative growth that should be taken advantage of.

-Incomplete assignments will be accepted with 5% of the project grade subtracted for each class session in which the completed work is not presented to the instructor.
+Incomplete assignments will be accepted with 5% of the project grade subtracted for each week in which the completed work is not submit to the instructor.
 Extensions may be given at instructor discretion, reach out to your instructor if an issue arises.

-For medical exemption on assignments worth over 10% of final grade, students must refer to UWO policies on Academic Consideration.
+For medical exemptions on assignments worth over 10% of final grade, students must refer to UWO policies on Academic Consideration.

-In-class drawing activities individually count for less than 10% of a students overall grade.
+In-class drawing activities individually count for less than 10% of a student's overall grade.
 To accommodate reasonable student absences, final grading for in-class drawing activities will not include the student's two lowest grades for these days.
-Beyond these two potential exceptions, students who miss in-class drawing activities will be required to submit medical documentation directly to the appropriate Faculty Dean's office and it will be the Dean's office that will make the determination whether academic consideration is warranted.
-Given the University's Official Student Record Information Privacy Policy, instructors may not collect medical documentation.